Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

  ```
 This command will display the path where Radian is installed.
 It might look something like /usr/local/bin/radian.
 Next, you need to add this path to your VSCode settings to make sure VSCode uses Radian as the R console.

-Press ‘Ctrl + Shift + P’ to open the Command Palette.
+- Press Ctrl + Shift + P (Windows) or Cmd + Shift + P (Mac) to open the Command Palette.
-Type "Preferences: Open Remote Settings" and select it.
+- Type "Preferences: Open Remote Settings" and select it.
-In the settings.json file that opens, add the following configuration.
+- In the settings.json file that opens, add the following configuration.
 Replace /usr/local/bin/radian with the path you found in the previous step:

 ```bash
 {